Racing games have always been in a…well…race for the most realistic feel when playing.

 As always, though, not every Virtual Reality racing game is as good as the next.

-In this article, I’ll review the 8 best VR racing games of 2019, so you can hop in the driver’s seat and have a great time doing it.
+In this article, I’ll review the 8 best VR racing games, so you can hop in the driver’s seat and have a great time doing it.

 Project Cars 2